entermedia-community/.github/profile/README.md

 Instructions on how to install and run the project.

+Run with Docker on Unbuntu:
 https://emedialibrary.com/knowledge/11/ubuntu-docker-deployments.html

+Run with Docker on MacOS:
 https://emedialibrary.com/knowledge/11/docker-deployment-mac.html

-# Usage
+# Build Your Own Version

-How to build
+1.)
+How to build and run locally:

 git clone -b em11 --single-branch git://github.com/entermedia-community/entermedia-core.git
 git clone -b em11 --single-branch git://github.com/entermedia-community/entermedia-server.git